-You financial goals maybe by year end, you’ll save money to build your house, buy a new car, buy plots of lands etc.
+Your financial goals may be by year-end, you’ll save money to build your house, buy a new car, buy plots of lands, etc.

 Let me not bore you down with the importance of investment and go straight to the investment opportunities in Nigeria that yields high returns.

 Let me repeat this again, this post isn’t just about financial investment opportunities in Nigeria, but includes all the opportunities that I know will be very helpful to you.